NickHMetzler/War-Thunder-Air-Bot/ReadMe.md

    - Keybind `ccrp` in game is `Set Mission Bombing Target`.
    - Keybind `ccrp_off` in game is `Deactivate Target Point`.
    - Keybind `radar` in game is `Switch Radar/IRST search on/off`.

+   ### Other Settings
+   - `Pitch Up Multiplier` - This multiplies how much your aircraft will pitch up when taking off.
+   - `Distance Multiplier` - This multiplies the distance at which your arcraft will start braking before bombing.
+   - `Aircraft heads to enemy Airfield` - This will make the bot head to the enemy airfield after bombing.
+This is more efficient, but also more detectable.
+   - `Change Minimum Height` - This allows you to change the height that your bot is trying to maintain on a given map.
+It is recommmended to increase the height for slower systems.
 ## Usage

    1. Run the `exe` file as Administrator to avoid any errors.